apptainer/singularity-admindocs/configfiles.rst

   $ sudo singularity capability list --all

-Alternatively, you can view the *capability.json* file where all these changes will be reflected.
+*capability.json* is the file maintained by Singularity where the ``capability`` commands create/delete entries accordingly.

 To know more about the capabilities you can add do: